bm424/inductive-graph-algorithms/README.md

 # Inductive Graph Algorithms

-A Python implementation of the inductive graph algorithms described in Erwig 2001[^1].
+A Python implementation of the inductive graph algorithms described in [Erwig 2001](https://www.cambridge.org/core/journals/journal-of-functional-programming/article/inductive-graphs-and-functional-graph-algorithms/2210F7C31A34EA4CF5008ED9E7B4EF62).

 Inductive graphs allow functional implementations of graph algorithms like topological sort and minimum spanning trees, both of which are implemented in this library.